toddwschneider/nyc-taxi-data/citibike_comparison/README.md

 # Taxi vs. Citi Bike Comparison Analysis

-Code in support of the post ["When are Citi Bikes Faster than Taxis in New York City?"](http://toddwschneider.com/posts/taxi-vs-citi-bike-nyc/)
+Code in support of the post ["When Are Citi Bikes Faster Than Taxis in New York City?"](http://toddwschneider.com/posts/taxi-vs-citi-bike-nyc/)

 ## Instructions